ilnazTayebi/PostgresSemiRaw/README.md

 **Note:** Replace the `8` in `JOBS=8` with the number of CPU threads to reduce the build time on your machine.

-## Using the PostgresRAW docker image
+## Use the PostgresRAW docker image

 You can start the container with the following command: